Kazakhstan - Asia

 • Keep evenings flexible

-Evenings land better when they stay district-based: one dinner area, one anchor such as Left-bank dinner evening, and one easy return route.
+Evenings land better when they stay district-based: one dinner area, one anchor such as Fame City, and one easy return route.

 Trying to force a bar district, a show, and a faraway late dinner into the same night usually makes the city feel harder than it really is.